 SUMMARY: There are no municipal wastewater treatment facilities with permitted fecal coliform discharges in the watershed.
-There are an unspecified number of permitted concentrated animal feeding operations (CAFOs) and permitted animal feeding operations (AFOs) in the watershed.
-Their permits require no discharge so they are not considered significant point sources in the TMDL document.
+There are an unspecified number of un-permitted animal feeding operations in the watershed.
 Therefore, the WLAs for these TMDLs are zero.

 4.3 Load Allocations (LA):